 Rights holders frequently apply for determinative and preliminary injunctions as they provide quick and effective relief against infringing activities.
-Depending on the workload of the courts and the complexity of the case, preliminary measures may be obtained within one or two days.
+Depending on the workload of the courts and the complexity of the case, the preliminary measures can be obtained as quickly as within two days of the decision.